Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding

 \subsection{Calculation of the cost}

 We consider the resource cost (RC) \cite{munro2012quantum}, defined as the average total number of qubits consumed in the repeater protocol.
 To optimize the transmission of a logical qubit over a distance $L$, we perform numerical searches to identify the optimal parameters.
-The optimized parameters, denoted as $RC(n, m, j, L_{0})$, are chosen to minimize the total qubit cost $RC$, taking into account possible losses affecting both qubits during transmission and operations within the repeater.
+The optimized parameters, denoted as $RC(n, m, L_{0})$, are chosen to minimize the total qubit cost $RC$, taking into account possible losses affecting both qubits during transmission and operations within the repeater.
 The minimized resource cost $RC$ is

-Here, $j$ denotes the number of failures at the physical-level BSM.
 Each logical-level BSM is implemented through a composition of $n$ block-level BSMs, and each block-level BSM, in turn, is composed of $m$ physical-level BSMs.
 The parameter $L_{0}$ corresponds to the distance between repeater nodes.
-The total success probability of transmission is then expressed as $\text{rate} = (P(\eta_{L_{0}}, \eta_{0}))^{L/L_0}$.

-We consider different examples of transmission distances while keeping the squeezing constant $r = 12.0$dB and $\mu_{\text{up}} = \sqrt{\pi}/10$ obtain the results as follows.
+We consider several transmission distance scenarios while keeping the squeezing fixed at $r = 14.0\,\mathrm{dB}$ and $\mu_{\text{up}} = 0.15$.
+The results for the standard Bell measurement at the physical level CBSM (\ref{BSM: Physical level}) and the CBSM with teleamplifier at the physical level (\ref{Teleamplifier in the physical level BSM}) are presented as follows.\\